Asian shares lower as strong data hit hopes for dovish Fed

 Wall Street will get a weekly update on unemployment claims Thursday.
 November's monthly report on producer prices is due Friday.

-In other trading Tuesday, U.S. benchmark crude oil gained 63 cents to $77.56 per barrel in electronic trading on the New York Mercantile Exchange.
-It lost $3.05 to $76.93 per barrel.
+In other trading Tuesday, U.S. benchmark crude oil gained 68 cents to $77.61 per barrel in electronic trading on the New York Mercantile Exchange.
+It lost $3.05 to $76.93 per barrel on Monday.

 ———